Project list

 At Bunnings, we provide recycling facilities at selected stores for a range of materials that customers use at home or at work.

-In late 2021, Bunnings launched a national battery recycling program.
+Bunnings offers a national battery recycling program and is an accredited member of the B-cycle scheme.
 This service is available to customers throughout all stores and trade centres across Australia and New Zealand.
+In November 2023, Bunnings reached a milestone of 550 tonnes of household and power tool batteries collected for recycling.

 We accept household single use and rechargeable batteries such as: